 RESIDENTIAL ELECTRICAL CONTRACTOR SERVICES

-Electricians Orange County .com is a full-service electrical contracting business you can count on to be there when you need us.
-We are centrally located in Mission Viejo and provide service throughout all of Orange County.
+JS Electric is a full-service electrical contracting business you can count on to be there when you need us.
+We are centrally located in Mission Viejo, San Clemente and Huntington Beach and provide service throughout all of Orange County.
 From small jobs to custom remodels we provide complete services for all your residential, remodeling and restoration needs, or any new projects!
-We specialize in:
+OUR SPECIALTIES INCLUDE:

 • Home Inspections